gobysec/GobyExtension/README.md

  - Gif or image of the sample extension

 ## Pop-up scan page - scanDia
 The configuration of the scan pop-up window allows users to customize the processing and operation of scan.
-This example is mainly to add a button in the scan pop-up window, click to display a custom page.
-In this page, you can perform FOFA query, get the scanned object, and import IP and port from object.
+This example is mainly to add a button in the scan pop-up window to display a custom page.
+In this page, you can perform FOFA query, get the scanned object, import IP and port from object.

 ### Download link
 [FOFA](https://gobies.org/FOFA.zip)